 We have been made aware that work experience and voluntary placements have been cancelled.

 We want to reassure you that if you are unable to gain experience of work in a healthcare setting because of the impacts of COVID-19 you will not be at a disadvantage in our selection processes.
-Our websites have not been updated yet so please do not be concerned if you read information and guidance about work experience that conflicts with this statement.
-We are considering very carefully all of the implications of COVID-19 on our admissions processes and we will provide updated guidance as soon as we are able.
+We are in the process of updating our websites to reflect that commitment.

 We recognise that experience in a healthcare setting can provide you with a great deal of insight into the profession you aspire to join.
 This can help you to decide if a career in a caring profession is right for you and also help you to identify the skills you need to develop.